shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 ## Final Thoughts

 Turnip is a good investment by all means.
 With a little planning, some hardwork and a few friends, it consistently delivers some of the best return known to humankind with limited risk.
-It can also be argued that the game's interface doesn't really make it easy for the players to abuse the system, but I digress.
+One might argue that the game's interface doesn't really make it easy for players to abuse the system, but I digress.

-Meanwhile, to my fellow turnip traders, happy investing - just don't let the Nooks know.
+Meanwhile, to my fellow turnip traders, happy investing - just be careful and don't let the Nooks know.

 ## Appendix